Black Mountain (band): Black Mountain

 While McBean and Wells were still performing as Jerk With a Bomb in 2003, McBean began to demo material that included the song "Black Mountain".
 At the start of 2004, the two began working on the demos under the same name with contributions from Webber, bassist Matt Camirand and keyboard player Jeremy Schmidt.
 They recorded the eight track, self-titled debut album during the first half of the year.
 McBean would later describe the change as "it was almost like a release.
 I mean, I loved Jerk With A Bomb, but it got to a point where I was done with it, I was through with that part of my life".

 The first release under the new name was a split 7-inch with Destroyer that featured the song "Bicycle Man".
-The album was released in through Scratch Records in Canada in December 2004, while Jagjaguwar put it out a month later.
-The band toured around North America and Europe, while in June the 12-inch single "Druganaut" b/w "Buffalo Swan" was released in the US.
-In August 2005 the band opened for Coldplay on their Twisted Logic Tour for three weeks, with their final opening in San Diego.
+The album was released through Scratch Records in Canada in December 2004, while Jagjaguwar put it out a month later.
+The band toured around North America and Europe, while in June the 12-inch single "Druganaut" b/w "Buffalo Swan" was released in the U.S. In August 2005, the band opened for Coldplay on their Twisted Logic Tour for three weeks, with their final opening in San Diego.
 In the same month the album was released in Germany through City Slang Records.

-A vinyl single was released in April 2007 named "Surrender Sound Session: Unkle vs. Autolux/Black Mountain" with a remix of "No Hits" on the B side.
+A vinyl single was released in April 2007, named "Surrender Sound Session: Unkle vs. Autolux/Black Mountain" with a remix of "No Hits" on the B side.